 Introducting Our Yokohama Campus

-In Yagi Project, the university brings grass-eating goats on to campus in order to maintain vegetation in some areas.
-These goats come from the Yagi no sato (“Village of Goats”) farm, and they primarily dwell on a hillside next to Building A.
+In the Yagi Project, the university brings grass-eating goats on to campus in order to maintain the vegetation in some areas.
+These goats come from the Yagi no Sato (“Village of Goats”) farm, and they primarily dwell on a hillside next to Building A.

 For other areas, student volunteers and others maintain the campus environment by cutting grass that is then given to the goats.
 In recent years, up to three goats have lived on campus between March and August to support our eco-campus goals.

-In 2017, the student volunteer group “Yagi Club” won the “Yokoyama Environmental Activites Implementation Award” for their work to support the university’s environmental activities.
+In 2017, the student volunteer group “Yagi Club” won the “Yokoyama Environmental Activities Implementation Award” for their work to support the university’s environmental activities.